AmbireTech/signature-validator/README.md

 To test signatures in an easier manner, you can use the signature-validator UI here: https://sigtool.ambire.com/

 ### Security
-A formal audit is on the roadmap.
+A formal audit was done on the ERC-6492 reference implementation used here, and all remarks were resolved.
+You can find the audit [here](./ERC6492-Hunter-Security-Audit-Report-V1.0.pdf).

-Currently though, you can self-audit the library quite easily as it's only ~80 lines of code (index.js).
+Furthermore, you can self-audit the library quite easily as it's only ~80 lines of code (index.js).

 ### Testing